Powerworks/HL7_FHIR/README.md

  Carin Alliance impl - consumer access to their health data in US Gravity project impl - examines inequalities in our healthcare system.

+ HAPI FHIR is licensed under the Apache Software lic 2.0

  For every org that implements FHIR standard, even if the data models are not the same - there is a similar base understanding and protocol.